Sum-of-Squares Relaxations for Information Theory and Variational Inference: Review of quantum information theory

-where $A = \sum_{j=1}^d \mu_j v_j v_j^\ast$ and $B = \sum_{i=1}^d \lambda_i u_i u_i^\ast$ are eigenvalue decompositions of $A$ and $B$.
 An important feature of these divergences is that they can both be computed in closed form from spectral decompositions.
-This will give a strong computation advantage for the relaxations that are based on these.
+This will give a strong computational advantage for the relaxations that are based on these.

-\paragraph{Examples of the standard divergence.} We have the following classical examples below, with simpler formulas than \eq{sta}.
+\paragraph{Examples of the standard divergence.} We have the following classical examples below, with simpler formulas than \eq{sta}, {where we recover the von Neumann relative entropy and classical matrix formulations of the R\'enyi entropies.}